HangenYuu/SeeFood102/README.md

 **Update: The app is offline now due to the cost of cloud deployment.
-I was quite sad, but my wallet would get even sadder if I continue 🥲🥲🥲.**
+I was quite sad, but my wallet would get even sadder if I continue 🥲🥲🥲.
+Please contact me if you want me to put the app up again.
+If you are interested in hiring me, here's my resume: https://hangenyuu.github.io/resume.**

 # SeeFood102 (= SeeFood101 + MLOps)